haiku/infrastructure/docs/concourse-worker.md

 ### Requirements

-  * Worker running Linux
+  * Worker running Debian 12+
-    * Fedora or Rocky Linux recommended as containerd seems more stable on these platforms
+    * Debian is recommended as it is the tested platform
-    * Debian may be functional, but has only undergone limited testing
+    * Ubuntu may be functional, but historically has been problematic
-    * Ubuntu has been problematic in the past due to their usage of apparmor and ufw
+    * RHEL or RHEL Clones no longer support the required btrfs filesystem.
+Their loss.
   * 4 GiB or more memory
-  * Basic OS install, separate partition / filesystem for Concourse work directory.
+  * Minimum OS install separate partition / filesystem for Concourse work directory.
+    * Two disks (One for OS, one NVMe for builds) is "nice" but not required.
     * 16 GiB (or more) for OS (ext4 preferred)
     * Concourse Work Directory (/opt/concourse/worker)
       * 100 GiB (or more) of disk space
       * BTRFS formatted
       * NVMe Storage is preferred

-### Setup
+### Debian Setup

+  * Install a minimal Debian 12 system with SSH running.
+GUI not needed
+  * Hostname hbXX01  (where XX are your initials, this is what people see for the builder)
+  * Install the pre-requirements
+    ```
+    apt install btrfs-progs sudo vim iptables
+    mkdir -p /opt/concourse/worker
+    ```
+  * Add your btrfs partition to /etc/fstab (be sure to adjust the disk):
+    ```
+    echo '/dev/nvme0n1p1 /opt/concourse/worker btrfs defaults,noatime,compress=zstd 0 0' >> /etc/fstab
+    mount -a
+    ```
-  * Download the latest concourse, extract to /opt/ https://github.com/concourse/concourse/releases/
+  * Download the latest concourse matching our server version, extract to /opt/ https://github.com/concourse/concourse/releases/
   * Write out the settings to /opt/concourse/worker.env
     ```